 Scientifically proven: humans sleep better under wool than under other textiles and fibres.

 Recent research studies have proven that, under many conditions, people sleep better if their sleep and bedding products are made from wool.

-Known for the natural features of comfort and quality, wool bedding products have been proven in studies to actually help you sleep better - but why?
+Known for the natural features of comfort and quality, wool bedding products, such as wool duvets, pillows and sofa throws have been proven in studies to actually help you sleep better - but why?

 Scientists believe the reason people sleep better with wool is due to the moisture retention and wicking properties of wool, which help you to stay at a comfortable temperature, dry with less sweating and overheating.